megacamelus/camel-upstream-info/camel-documentation/camel-openstack-cinder.md

 # Dependencies

-Maven users will need to add the following dependency to their pom.xml.
+Maven users will need to add the following dependency to their `pom.xml`.

 **pom.xml**